 - Pay Off all Debt other than your Mortgage – You do not want debt when you are starting off.
 I highly recommend that all of your credit cards are paid off (even if they are 0%) and your credit score as great as possible.
 We use the credit cards as a back up to our backup for emergency funds (if your active duty military or reserve on orders the American Express card offers 0%).

 - High Credit Score – I know there are many advocates who argue that you do not need a high credit score.
-From someone who moves frequently, trust me, it comes into play often (utilities, landlord, mortgage, etc).
+From someone who moves frequently, and confirmed by my friend who works at Credit Sesame, trust me, it comes into play often (utilities, landlord, mortgage, etc).
 When you no longer have a secure job it is going to be even more important so make sure you have as high of a score as possible.
 I know for us our credit score has been the tipping point to people giving us the benefit of the doubt.

 - Credit Cards – If you are thinking about signing up for a new credit card.
 I would do it before you quit to make sure you can count your income for qualification.
 We use our credit card all the time as we are able to earn free rewards off every day business expenses.
 I use my loft rewards points to pay for my professional wardrobe.